 In order to meet the budget constraints, a prefabricated construction methodology was conceived for the individual units as well as the neighbourhood space modules.
 Some key considerations of the design are:

 - Prefabricated modular design, creating internal spaces of a minimum dimension of 4.2m, and internal ceilings of 2.7m.
+This prefabricated approach was a response to the ambitious brief requirement of a construction budget of $200K for each title.

-- Sustainable features including
+- Sustainable features including:

 Aluminium framed, E glazing to all windows and doors.